Jim Maloney: No-hitters

-Maloney pitched two games in which he gave up no hits through nine innings in 1965, while going on to win 20 games that year.
+Maloney pitched two no-hitters by then-current rules (in which he gave up no hits through nine innings) in 1965, while going on to win 20 games that year.
 His first hitless nine-inning performance was on June 14 against the New York Mets.
 This Monday night game lasted through ten scoreless innings, with Maloney striking out 18 with just one walk.
 But rookie right fielder Johnny Lewis led off with a home run to center in the top of the 11th and Maloney lost the game 1–0.
 At the time, that game was officially recognized as a no-hitter, but the rules were later changed to omit no-hit games that were broken up in extra innings.
 Maloney had given up a second hit in the 11th inning; at the time he had three one-hitters to his credit.

 His second no-hitter (and first official no-hitter under current rules), was two months later on August 19 and also required ten innings, but he won that one 1–0 over the Chicago Cubs.
 In the first game of a Thursday doubleheader, Maloney out-dueled Larry Jackson, with the Reds winning on a Leo Cárdenas home run with one out in the top of the tenth, which struck the left field foul pole.
 This was only the third no-hitter since 1901 in which the pitcher who threw it went more than nine innings.
 Maloney gave up 10 walks and hit a batter, the most baserunners allowed in a no-hitter since 1901.
 He threw 187 pitches in the game while striking out 12.
 With the win, he got another raise of a thousand dollars.